trigaten/Learn_Prompting/docs/trainable/soft_prompting.md

 # Soft Prompts

-Prompt tuning(@lester2021power) is a model training technique which freezes the model weights, and instead updates the parameters of a prompt.
-This yields a 'soft prompt'.
+Prompt tuning(@lester2021power) an alternative to model fine tuning(@khashabi2021prompt), which freezes the model weights, and updates the parameters of a prompt.
+The resultant prompt is a 'soft prompt'.

 import Image from '../assets/prompt_tuning.png';